junxit/us-congress-bills-114/metadata.md

 - 2015-07-22 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 With written report No. 114-88.
 - 2015-07-22 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 With written report No. 114-88.
 - 2015-07-22 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 159.
+- 2015-08-04 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6323-6325; text as passed Senate: S6323-6325)
+- 2015-08-04 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S6323-6325; text as passed Senate: S6323-6325)